“Patriotism is not short, frenzied outbursts of emotion, but the tranquil and steady dedication of a lifetime.”

 For students to be truly ready to engage as citizens in the 21st century, they need to have the skills to engage with a spectrum of people from diverse cultures and backgrounds.
 A unit designed around historical moments when a lack of social and cultural awareness led to damaging outcomes can be informative.
 A short sampling (in no particular order) can include: the Stonewall Riots, eugenics, the Asian Exclusion Acts, the Braceros program, the slave trade, America’s reaction to the Holocaust, Japanese Internment Camps, the civil rights movement, the Indian Civil Rights Act, and too many more.
 Showing the history of how America has struggled with acceptance and most importantly, collectively learned from it, greatly informs social and cultural awareness.
 This reflection on the importance of inclusion enriches civic learning and responsibility in real settings where students can apply 21st-century learning.

 In summary, civic learning can help foster character development.
 By focusing on these character qualities, we can bring out the best in our students for themselves and our communities.

 We are always interested in your ideas for teaching civic learning.
 Please feel free to add a comment so we can keep the conversation alive.

-Get a free trial of Active Classroom to explore 21st century skills for social studies
+Get a free trial of Active Classroom to explore more 21st-century skills for social studies

 Ken Klieman is the author of Building an Empathy-Based Classroom, and has taught over 5,500 students and trained over 3,000 teachers.
 Ken has been awarded both California Teacher of the Year and Comcast All-Star Teacher of the Year.
 His work as a leading teacher trainer for the NEA and CTA and keynote speaker have solidified his pedagogical approach focusing on community building through performance-based, student-inquiry projects.